QAlaLand/software-architecture-studies/README.md

-# QA Studies: Software Architecture and Testing Strategies
+# 🧱 Software architecture topics for QA
 This repository gathers materials, notes, and practical examples on essential topics for QA professionals focusing on automation, software architecture, and advanced testing strategies.

 ---

-## 🧱 Software Architecture Topics

 ### 1. Types of Software Architecture
 - **Monolithic**